tildebyte/ChucK-plugin-for-ST3/README.md

   - Any of the following terms (not case sensitive):
     - `arrays, std, math, machine, help, class, types, and vm`
     - dot methods for `Std` and `Math` will also work, try doc search: `Math.max` or `Std.mtof`.
-- `iternotate.py` ("never write a for-loop again"), when invoked, will rewrite a shorthand iteration notation into a full `for-loop`:
+- `iternotate.py` ("never write a for-loop again"), will rewrite a shorthand iteration notation into a full `for-loop`:
   - `i..n` (where `n` is a number, and `i` your chosen iteration variable _name_)
   - `i..some_array`
   - see the [`iternotate.py`](https://github.com/tildebyte/ChucK-plugin-for-ST3/blob/master/iternotate.py) file for more info, if you don't like writing out for-loops do this sooner than later.